robdmc/crontabs/README.md

 # Crontabs
-Crontabs is a small pure-python library that makes it simple to schedule python functions to run on a schedule.
-Crontabs was inspired by the excellent [schedule](https://github.com/dbader/schedule) library for python.

-**Think of crontabs as a quick-and-dirty solution you can throw into one-off python scripts to execute tasks on a schedule.**
+Think of crontabs as a quick-and-dirty solution you can throw into one-off python scripts to execute tasks on a cron-like schedule.

+Crontabs is a small pure-python library that was inspired by the excellent [schedule](https://github.com/dbader/schedule) library for python.

-In addition to having a slightly different API, Crontabs differs from the schedule module in the following ways.
+In addition to having a slightly different API, crontabs differs from the schedule module in the following ways.

   * You do not need to provide your own event loop.